Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Raphael Shirley, Kenneth Duncan, and Katarzyna Ma\l{}ek for their help with different aspects of HELP data.
 We thank Federico Bianchini for his suggestion on the jackknifing approach to the galaxy shot noise and valuable comments.
 We also thank Agnieszka Pollo for valuable comments and discussions.
+We thank the anonymous reviewer for careful reading of the manuscript and their helpful and relevant comments which allowed us to significantly improve this paper.
+The work has been supported by the Polish Ministry of Science and Higher Education grant DIR/WK/2018/12 and is based on observations obtained with Planck (http://www.esa.int/Planck), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
+The authors acknowledge the use of CAMB and HEALPix packages.